MahnazHabibi/DDI_cluster/README.md

 **Algorithms:**

-File ".....m" is the MATLAB script to calculate topological and biological features for mutated genes.
+File "NGMG.m" is the MATLAB script to predict the DDI network.